Online Reputation Management for Small Businesses: A 2026 Playbook

 1. Review Generation

 Actively collecting reviews from happy customers.
 Without a proactive system, you'll only hear from the unhappy ones.
 Set up automated requests via SMS or email after every transaction.
 Aim for at least 5–10 new reviews per month.
+Learn 10 proven strategies to get more Google reviews.

 2. Review Monitoring